Thames River Cruises in London

 Are there vegetarian and gluten-free menus?

 Yes, but you must notify the cruise company at least 24 hours in advance that you want an adapted menu.
-It is not guaranteed that all menus and products are suitable for all types of allergy or intolerance, as well as that they are 100% free of nuts.
+It is not guaranteed that all menus and products are suitable for all types of allergy or intolerance, as well as that they are 100% nut free.

 What points of interest in the city can be seen from the Thames cruise?